 Please edit the Mkinclude file, $(CaMa-Flood)/adm/Mkinclude according to the computer environment.
 If you do not use netCDF, comment out the lines #DCDF=-DUseCDF.
-Mkinclude can be a linkage to other files, please choose the right one according to your computer system (Mac or Linux).
+Mkinclude can be a linkage to other files, please choose the right one according to your computer system (MacOS or Linux).

-- MPI is not supported in v3.9.
+- MPI is not supported in v3.9 and later

 The shell script to automatically compile all the source codes is prepared.
 Go to $(CaMa-Flood)/gosh/ directory, and execute the command:

+%./compile.sh

-% ./compile.sh (yes)
+or % ./compile.sh yes